PerseusPolis/BlackBox/README.md

 # BlackBox
-this is a black box, is all we know
+this is a black box, its all we know